atkhssn/E-Commerce/README.md

 # E-Commerce

-A eCommerce Website Developed by atkhssn and our team
+A complete e Commerce Website Developed by atkhssn and our team.

-- See full documentation

 # Setup
 * `php artisan migrate --seed`